 The Company monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
-Net debt is calculated as total borrowings.
-Total capital is calculated as "equity" as shown in the statement of financial position plus net debt.
+Net debt is calculated as total borrowings less cash and cash equivalents.
+Total capital is calculated as "equity" as shown in the statement of financial position plus subordinated debt.